Yamaha Tricity

 A second generation, the 300 model was introduced in the 2019.
 The new model addressed the criticized areas of the first model.
-It had a larger engine and allowed drivers to ride with a car license.
-The improvements lead to the doubling of the price, when compared to the 125 model.
+It had a larger engine and allowed drivers to ride with a car license in most countries.
+The improvements led to the doubling of the price, when compared to the 125 model.

 Development

 The Tricity was developed by the Yamaha development team in cooperation with race engineer Kazuhisa Takano.
 The goal was to create an easy to ride machine to attract everyday commuters who were traveling by car, but who were considering a switch to a motorcycle.
 The Tricity is Yamaha's first three-wheeler, and was developed due to success of the Piaggio MP3.

 Due to patent rights, Yamaha was not able to use the MP3's car-like suspension, opting for a simpler double fork system.
 This brought the two front wheels too close together for the Tricity to be registered as a three-wheeler.
 This meant riders could not ride on a car license under general EU regulation.
 This caused the Tricity to miss out on the market of car license drivers looking for a motorcycle, except those that allow a 125cc bike to be ridden on a car license.

 Nevertheless, Yamaha proceeded with this vehicle's design and has produced several models that are sold in different markets around the world.
 The first model was released with UBS brakes, and in 2015 it was upgraded with optional ABS braking.
 The 2016 model is identical to the previous one, but a 155cc version was displayed at the 2016 Osaka motorcycle show along with the promotional offer "Try Tri Before You Buy Tri".
 In all EU countries a 155cc model will require a motorcycle license, but will be allowed to drive on all European roads.